ayyEve/DiscMod/README.md

 2. finish adding Discord.Client functions to DiscMod.Bot
 3. add dependencies properties to the module class
 4. add 'ignoreDependencies' property to the bot class (and install mod dependencies if false)
+5. change to only load .js files in the modules folder, and fix parent directory for the modules default folder)